Sequence Collections and Alignments¶

 new = aln.trim_stop_codons()

-If the alignment contains sequences not divisible by 3, use the allow_partial
+To detect if the alignment contains sequences not divisible by 3, use the strict argument.
+This argument covers both allowing partial terminating codons / not divisible by 3.

 aln = make_aligned_seqs(